 Understand the importance that quality data has on strategic decision-making.

-UND has awarded numerous scholarships to online students, so if you would like to find out which ones might be a fit for you, visit our scholarship database, Scholarship Central.
+UND awarded nearly $100,000 in scholarships to Master of Accountancy students in the 2021-2022 school year.
+To review your options, visit our scholarship database, Scholarship Central.
 You can also estimate your tuition and fees using our Tuition Calculator.

 Both foundational and advanced topics in business law relevant for the practice of public accountancy including agency law, contracts, negotiable instruments, ethics, legal representation in business and the impact of selected governmental regulations on businesses.